After brutal 2018, world stocks nurse a New Year's hangover

 “I don’t think the trade story goes away, and Europe, being an open economy, is still vulnerable,” Graf said.

-Copper, a key gauge of world growth sentiment, fell to 3 1/2-month lows , while Brent crude futures fell 1 percent after losing 19.5 percent in 2018 [O/R].
+Copper, a key gauge of world growth sentiment, fell to 3 1/2-month lows , while Brent crude futures fell 1 percent after losing 19.5 percent in 2018.

 Commodity-driven currencies also lost ground, led by the Australian dollar.
 Often used as a proxy for China sentiment, the Aussie fell as much as 0.7 percent to its lowest since February 2016 at $0.70015.